nuklehed/formatNumber/README.md

 # formatNumber

-A simple clean way to format numbers with Javascript.
+A simple and clean way to format numbers with Javascript.
 Inspired by PHP's format_number function.

 ## Arguments